MMus – Orchestral Conducting, Bard Conservatory of Music

 BMus – Piano Performance, Washington Adventist University

 Michael Patterson is a conductor, pianist and composer living in the greater Washington D.C. area.
 His conducting has been emphatically reviewed by the Millbrook Independent as having “…dramatic subtlety with deep finesse.”
-He currently carries the position of Minister of Music at the Spencerville Seventh-day Adventist Church, serving as a director of both the sanctuary choir and orchestra.
-Additionally, Michael is an adjunct professor of music at Washington Adventist University, where he serves as instructor of conducting, piano, and composition.
-There he also directs the Original Instruments Ensemble, baroque emphasis and new music emphasis.
-He also plays piano as a staff collaborative pianist.
+Michael is Director of Bands at Washington Adventist University, where he also serves as instructor of conducting, piano, and composition.
+He also directs the Original Instruments Ensemble, baroque emphasis and new music emphasis.
+He additionally currently carries the position of Minister of Music at the Spencerville Seventh-day Adventist Church, serving as a director of both the sanctuary choir and orchestra.

 Michael graduated with a Masters in Orchestral Conducting from Bard Conservatory of Music, where he studied with James Bagwell, Leon Botstein, and the late Harold Farberman.
 Additionally, he studied composition with Joan Tower and George Tsontakis, both renowned American composers.
 At Bard, he carried the position of assistant conductor of the Bard College Community Orchestra.
 He also led Bard’s Vocal Arts Program (Dawn Upshaw, program director) in a performance of Irish composer Siobàn Cleary’s “Theophilus Thistle and the Myth of Miss Muffett” at the National Sawdust, a contemporary music venue in Brooklyn.
 Other performances include leading the premiere of rising American composer Daniel Castillanos’s “Odi et Amo” with renowned tenor Rufus Muller, as well as leading the Bard Brass Ensemble (Edward Carroll, program director) in an all Hindemith program.